klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.validator.md

 **Return Value**

-`Promise` returning `boolean`: The promise will be resolved with whether the transacion is valid or not.
+`Promise` returning `boolean`: The promise will be resolved with a boolean value of whether the transacion is valid or not.

 **Examples**